5G-MAG/rt-xr-blender-exporter/README.md

 ### 3. Enable the add-on

+- open `Edit > Preferences ...`
-In Blender's preferences panel, select the [`Add-ons` section]((https://docs.blender.org/manual/en/3.6/editors/preferences/addons.html)).
+- on the left of the preferences panel, select the [`Add-ons`] section.
+Check [documentation](https://docs.blender.org/manual/en/3.6/editors/preferences/addons.html) for more information.

-The add-on is found under the 'Import-Export' and is named 'rt-xr-blender-exporter'.
+- find the 'rt-xr-blender-exporter' add-on under the 'Import-Export' add-ons.

-Tick the checkbox to enable the add-on.
+- tick the checkbox to enable the add-on.

 ## Uninstalling